mkohns/hassio-addons/s3backup/README.md

 ## What is it for ?

 This is my first addon! (reminder to myself: better use python next time).
-This addon is a [duplicity](https://duplicity.nongnu.org/vers7/duplicity.1.html) based tool to backup and restore to an S3 Bucket.
+This addon is a [duplicity](https://duplicity.nongnu.org/vers7/duplicity.1.html) based tool to backup and restore the homeassistant /backup folder to an S3 bucket.
-I personaly use [IDrive](https://www.idrive.com/).
-But I also tested it with [IDrive](https://min.io/)
+I personaly use [IDrive](https://www.idrive.com/) as an S3 provider.
+But I also tested it with [Minio](https://min.io/)

 Key Features: